Namoshek/DataTables.NetStandard/README.md

 one `DataTablesColumn` will not be part of the serialized data that is sent to the client.
 This is done in order to prevent sending data to the client which we did not intend to send.

+You will still have to provide a `MappingFunction`, though it may simply return the incoming object.

-For better security and in order to fully utilize the power of this package, we recommend using a separate view model at any time though.
+**For better security and in order to fully utilize the power of this package, we recommend using a separate view model at any time though.**

 ### Action Column Rendering and Data Transformation